 Simon Davis has studied, practiced, researched and written since 1979.
 He was a solicitor and barrister between 1984 and 2014.

 Davis takes readers on a guided tour through the story of Keli Lane and her conviction for murdering her daughter Tegan.
-Along the way, David dispels the myths and the loose ends that have grown around the cause and conucts a fact-check of recent ABC documentary.
+Along the way, Davis dispels the myths and the loose ends that have grown around the cause and conducts a fact-check of a recent ABC documentary.